shediao/argparse.hpp/README.md

 ### `add_flag`

 The `add_flag` method is used to define a boolean flag.
 When the flag is present in the command-line arguments, the bound variable will be set to `true`.
-By default, flags are `false` unless specified.

 -   **Syntax**: `parser.add_flag(names, description, variable_to_bind);`
 -   **`names`**: A string containing comma-separated short and long names (e.g., `"h,help"`, `"verbose"`).
 A single name is also valid (e.g., `"debug"`).